 The goal of this template is to track the quantity and value of stock on hand.
 So a report is included that lets you see a summary of the quantity and value of each item and an overall stock on hand.

 Having some Excel knowledge will help you, however, Excel does have a good knowledge base which you can access from within your Excel program.

-If you use Office 365, you can access help from the top menu, next to the light bulb icon where it says "Tell me what you want to do" where you can type in a word or two related to what you want help with and do a search.
+If you use Microsoft 365 (formerly called Office 365), you can access help from the top menu, next to the light bulb icon where it says "Tell me what you want to do" where you can type in a word or two related to what you want help with and do a search.